Versatile User Identification in Extended Reality using Pretrained Similarity-Learning: Results

-\Cref{fig:results} shows the results for our experiments. \Cref{fig:dml_model_sequence_accuracy} displays the accuracies for our proposed embedding-based approach for different enrollment and use-time sequences, while \Cref{fig:baseline_model_sequence_accuracy} consists of the corresponding results for the classification-based baseline method.
-For any other enrollment-length than ``all'' we select for each user a random starting point in the first session.
-To compensate for stochastic effects that this procedure might have, we repeat the evaluation of each enrollment-length five times, and report the averaged results.
-This can be seen in \Cref{fig:train_time_comparison}, where small circles mark the accuracy of the individual evaluations, and the stars mark the averaged result.
+\Cref{fig:results} shows the results for our experiments. \Cref{fig:dml_model_sequence_accuracy} displays the accuracies for our proposed similarity-learning approach for different enrollment and use-time sequences, while \Cref{fig:baseline_model_sequence_accuracy} consists of the corresponding results for the classification-learning baseline method.
+For any other enrollment-length than ``all'' we selected for each user a random starting point in the first session.
+To compensate for stochastic effects that this procedure might have, we repeated the evaluation of each enrollment-length five times, and report the averaged results.
+This can be seen in \Cref{fig:train_time_comparison}, where small circles mark the accuracy of the individual evaluations, and stars mark the averaged result.
 We also report the differences between both models in \Cref{fig:delta_seq_accuracies} for an easier comparison.
-First, both models perform far better than a random baseline, which would always have an accuracy of about ($1/27\approx$) 4\%.
-Second, the experimental results give evidence that using more enrollment and use-time data generally improves performance for both models.
-Increasing the amount of enrollment data (going up in each column) shows larger performance gains for both methods than increasing the amount of use-time data (going right in each row).
-For the classification-based model, this is expected, since more training data usually results in better performance.
-When using all available test data from the ``Who~Is~Alyx?'' dataset for enrollment and use-time, both models achieve near-perfect accuracies.

-\Cref{fig:delta_seq_accuracies} shows that especially in settings with only a few minutes of enrollment data, our proposed embedding-based method outperforms the baseline by a large margin.
-When adding more enrollment data, the performance gains of the embedding-based method slowly fade away.
-With a large amount of enrollment data, training a classification-based neural network specifically for the set of users gives better returns.
-Please note that for each row in \Cref{fig:baseline_model_sequence_accuracy}, a new classification-based model has to be trained and evaluated.
-In contrast, \Cref{fig:dml_model_sequence_accuracy} was computed with one model, as there is no need to retrain the model when the enrollment data gets changed.
-Thus, adding new enrollment data to the system is very simple for the embedding-based method and is an advantage for applications with fast-changing users or with fast-growing enrollment data per user.

-Comparing both methods in \Cref{fig:train_time_comparison} for a fixed use-time of five minutes (\acc{x}{5} with $x \in \{1, 5, 10, 15, 20, 25, 30, 35, \text{all}\}$), we can again see that the embedding-based method performs very well in settings with only a few minutes of enrollment data.
-With increasing amounts of enrollment data, the classification-based method performs better than our method, but needs to be trained specifically for the given set of users and data.
-Within each enrollment-data evaluation, both models receive the same input sequences.
-To check if the results between the models significantly differ for each \acc{x}{5}, we applied a Wilcoxon Signed Rank Test \cite{wilcoxon_45,wilcoxon_92}.
-The test confirms what \Cref{fig:train_time_comparison} suggests visually: the differences between the classification-based and embedding-based model are only insignificant for \acc{20}{5}, \acc{25}{5} and \acc{30}{5}, in every other case the p-value is below 0.02 .